 ABAWD Discretionary Exemptions

 These exemptions allow the state agency, at its discretion, to extend SNAP eligibility to a limited number of ABAWDs subject to the time limit.
 Each discretionary exemption extends eligibility to one ABAWD for one month.
-As per federal law, FNS calculates and issues state agencies with a new allotment for each federal fiscal year.
+As per federal law, we calculate and issues state agencies with a new allotment for each federal fiscal year.
 State agencies do not earn new discretionary exemptions based on areas that are covered by ABAWD time limit waivers in the preceding fiscal year.